-What is an LTL Carrier and What Does it Do?
+What Is An LTL Carrier, And What Does It Do?

-LTL carriers navigating the nation’s expressways typically use “pup” trailers capable of hauling two enclosed 48- or 53-foot trailers in tandem for greater ease when dropping off freight, and will typically only accept shipments small enough to fit in one trailer.
+LTL carriers navigating the nation’s expressways typically use “pup” trailers capable of hauling two enclosed 48- or 53-foot trailers in tandem for greater ease when dropping off freight and will typically only accept shipments small enough to fit in one trailer.
 Shipments are categorized for delivery to thousands of coordination terminals strategically located around the country as part of a hub-and-spoke delivery system.
 During their journey across the country, shipments heading to a common delivery location get combined at these terminals.
 Local LTL shipments are delivered by shorter trucks that are easier to maneuver and weigh less due to no sleeper births.

-Weight, freight class, the “lane” i.e., zip codes for pick up and drop off, and any additional services determine LTL freight rates, along with fuel surcharges based on national weekly average of diesel, which are determined by shipping lane and added to costs for line hauling.
+Weight, freight class, the “lane,” i.e., zip codes for pick up and drop off, and any additional services determine LTL freight rates, along with fuel surcharges based on the national weekly average of diesel, which are determined by shipping lane and added to costs for line hauling.
 Discounts can be offered to brokers and shippers by carriers willing to negotiate in order to gain new business.
-A common offer is for freight of all kinds (FAKs) classification putting freight in a lower rate class.
+A common offer is for freight of all kinds (FAKs) classification, putting freight in a lower rate class.
 While this can sometimes give the perception of reduced shipment cost, knowledge of past shipping costs via a freight analysis can help a shipper achieve the best possible savings.

-What is a Third-Party Logistics (3PL) Provider?
+What Is A Third-Party Logistics (3PL) Provider?